River Fishing in Texas

 Since the Texas Paddling Trails Program began in 1998, TPWD has partnered with local communities to expand public access in 21 river segments.
 However, access to many of our state's 191,000 miles of rivers and streams is still limited.
 In 2012, TPWD initiated a new leased access program designed to build partnerships that offer river access across private property.
 Seven new fishing areas will open to the public through this program in 2012-2013, and TPWD expects to expand the program in the future.
 Information on these new leased fishing access areas is highlighted below, along with information on public river access available through Texas Paddling Trails and at State Parks and other public lands.

-With funding from the U.S. Department of Agriculture’s Voluntary Public Access and Habitat Incentive Program, TPWD has signed temporary agreements with property owners to improve fishing access to rivers and streams.
+With funding from the Texas Parks and Wildlife Foundation and the U.S. Department of Agriculture’s Voluntary Public Access and Habitat Incentive Program, TPWD has signed temporary agreements with property owners to improve fishing access to rivers and streams.
 Visit the links below for directions, details and any limitations on the use of individual sites.

 Guadalupe River - River Road area downstream from Canyon Lake